MikeRatcliffe/Recipes/Mockafoni and Cheese.md

 4. Whisk in the cream until smooth, then stir in the 110g cheddar cheese.
 5. Microwave on MEDIUM about 2-3 minutes or until the cheese is melted.
 6. Stir well until creamy and smooth, microwaving a little longer if necessary.
-7. Stir in the green onions, chives, salt and pepper.
+7. Stir in the spring onions, chives, salt and pepper.
 8. Add the cauliflower and gently fold into the cheese sauce to coat well.
 9. Adjust the seasonings if needed.
 10. Top with the remaining 60g cheddar cheese.